Farisagianda/sa-test/01-general/reports/SECURITY-REPORT.md

 grype sbom:reports/sbom.cdx.json -o json  > reports/grype.json
 ```

-> Note: Tables below reflect the **Critical/High** items you provided from your most recent runs.
-See `reports/*` in CI artifacts for full raw output.
+> Note: Tables below reflect the Critical/High items observed in the most recent scans.
+See reports/* in CI artifacts for the full raw output.

 ---